 The lack of female funding is the first and most daunting challenge women face.
 While women are more likely to invest in other female start-ups, two-thirds fewer women than men invest.
 This leaves a small pool of investors for women to choose from.

 It is crucial for women to build a good team and create a sound business plan.
 The upside to this is that as your business becomes stronger, it will increase your self-assuredness.
 Your business will also reap the rewards of having a good team and a sound plan.
 Male-based companies have been reinforcing this idea for centuries.

 Investors look for business growth valuation.
 If they are only investing in companies earning $500,000 annually, women need to think about how to achieve this.
 In addition, investors want to make sure that their team can achieve this.

 Investors need to have confidence that you and your team can follow your business plan and achieve success.
-This is the expectation, and this is what female entrepreneurs need to succeed.
-However, this expectation is not gender-related; it is business-related.
-This becomes gender-biased when most of the start-up investments are awarded to men.
-The truth is, no one is investing in someone who doesn't have their shit together!
+This is the expectation and what female entrepreneurs need to succeed.
+However, this expectation is not related to gender; it’s related to business.
+It becomes gender-biased when most of the start-up investments are awarded to men.

 The Importance of Networking